skrattaren/apf.rst/apf.rst

 - [p.
 133/123] "'These aliens landed and replaced everyone in the town with giant vegetables.'"

-  Refers to the 1978 movie "`Invasion of the Body Snatchers`_", starring Donald Sutherland.
+  Refers to the 1978 movie **Invasion of the Body Snatchers**, starring Donald Sutherland.
 (Or perhaps to the original 1956 cult movie starring Kevin McCarthy.)

 - [p.
 140/129] "There is a night that never comes to an end..."

-  The idea of racing the sun around the world is used in the opening pages of Larry Niven's novel "Ringworld_", in which Louis Wu spends 48 hours celebrating his 200th birthday by using matter transmitter booths to stay a step ahead of midnight.
+  The idea of racing the sun around the world is used in the opening pages of Larry Niven's novel **Ringworld**, in which Louis Wu spends 48 hours celebrating his 200th birthday by using matter transmitter booths to stay a step ahead of midnight.